netham45/screamrouter/Readme/scream-source.md

 ### Configuring Unicast IPv4 IP and Port for Scream Audio Driver

-The Scream Audio Driver needs to be pointing at ScreamRouter over unicast to port 16401 to work.
+It is recommended to use Unicast to send to ScreamReceiver instead of Multicast.

 To set a specific Unicast IPv4 IP address and port for the Scream Audio Driver: